 The adjacent mill cottages which included the bake-house were also constructed using the local quarried stone.

-Thomas Maullin of "Overgornal" was owner of the old windmill during the early 18th Century, among the probate items in 1722, were two millstones, 'Barley on the ground', hayricks, 4 cows, pig and mare, plus a large list workshop and household items, all totalling £73.13.11.
+Among the probate items of Thomas Maullin of "Overgornal" [Upper Gornal] in 1722, were two millstones, 'Barley on the ground', hayricks, 4 cows, pig and mare, plus a large list of workshop and household items, all totalling £73.13.11.
 [Sedgley Probate Inventories, Roper]

 It was described in Mr. Richmonds bankruptcy notice in 1837 as...